NetrisTV/ti.scrollableview/documentation/index.md

 ## Difference from original module

-### Properties
+### Missing Properties for Android
-This missing properties (in original Ti.UI.ScrollView on Android), were
+This missing properties (in original [Ti.UI.ScrollView](https://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.ScrollView) on Android), were
 implemented:

+#### clipViews
+Determines whether the previous and next pages are clipped, so that they are not visible adjacent to the current page.
+Set to `false` to allow the previous or next pages to be seen.
+Note that ScrollableView's [padding](#padding) must be set in order to make this property effective.

+type: Boolean

+#### currentPageIndicatorColor
+Color for the current page of the paging control, as a color name or hex triplet.
+For information about color values, see the "Colors" section of [Titanium.UI](https://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI).
+type: String

+default: undefined (50% white)

 #### pagingControlOnTop
 Determines whether the paging control is displayed at the top or bottom of the view.